 220.220.10.0/30 | 30 | C | 24 | 30 – 24 = 6 | 32 – 30 = 2 |

-Once we know how many bits are used in Subnetting to create the additional networks, we can use following formulas to calculate number of networks, total hosts and valid hosts.
+Once we know how many host bits are used as network bits to create additional networks, we can use the following formulas to calculate the number of networks, total hosts, and valid hosts.

 Number of networks (subnet) = 2N Number of total host addresses in each network = 2H Number of valid host addresses in each network = 2H – 2

-Here N is the number of host bits used in Subnetting and H is the available host bits.
+Here, N is the number of host bits used as network bits to create additional subnets, and H is the available host bits.

 10.0.0.0/10 | 2 | 22 | 4 (22) | 4194304 (222) | 4194302 (4194304 – 2) |